Rashaann/ravenous/README.md

-# "Ravenous project from Codecademy"
+# "Ravenous" project from Codecademy

 This project shows my abilities in React framework as well as JS, HTML and CSS.